-A. Shoreline protection activities authorized by a state permit are allowed without a land use permit.
+- A. Shoreline protection activities authorized by a state permit may be allowed without a land use permit. - B. Non-structural projects approved by County Land Conservation Department to remedy significant existing erosion problems may be exempt from land use permitting requirements.